OpenRockets/web-dev-error-solutions/errors/css/css-challenge-building-a-simple-navigation-bar-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Building a Simple Navigation Bar with Tailwind CSS

 This challenge focuses on building a clean and responsive navigation bar using Tailwind CSS.
 The goal is to create a horizontal navigation bar with multiple links, styled consistently across different screen sizes.
 We'll leverage Tailwind's utility classes for quick and efficient styling.